How much does it cost? This recipe cost me less than £1 per person

 1. First off, add a very small dash of cooking spray or a teeny drop of oil to a baking tray, use a tissue to spread it across the tray and place the bell peppers, skin side up.
 Don’t let it get too oily, otherwise the peppers will go almost soggy, which is great for a succulent roast pepper but not great for holding their structure when stuffed.
 Season and cook for 20 – 25 minutes on 200°C.

 2. Pour the passata into a bowl and stir in a hefty helping of herbs, garlic and seasoning.

-3. Remove peppers from the oven and fill with the pizza stuffing – one layer of passata, torn chunks of mozzarella (drain as much as possible!) and the pepperoni, chopped or torn into small pieces.
+3. Remove peppers from the oven and fill with the pizza stuffing – one layer of passata, torn chunks of mozzarella (drained as much as possible before using!) and the pepperoni, chopped or torn into small pieces.

 4. Place back into the oven, stuffed side up, for another 20 minutes or so.

 5. Switch on the grill and leave the peppers underneath for a couple of minutes, just until the tops crisp up and the parmesan cheese browns.
 Delish!